liyuliang/models/README.md

 #### About protobuf model
-Protobuf message must have an attribute named Id and a method named GetId()
+Protobuf message must have an attribute named Id and a method named GetId(), the ``Id`` was unique sequence in one index

-#### About elasticsearch model
-Elasticsaerch message must have an attribute named Id and a method named GetId()